nishtwowhoo/BitTyme/README.md

 ![First Time Welcome Screen](images/Welcome-Add-a-task.png)
 *Figure 1: The welcoming screen introduces Tymmie, establishing BitTyme as a supportive sidekick that helps students make guilt free schedule adjustments.*

-* **User Experience Goal:** Eliminate launch friction by enabling instant task capture the moment the application opens, while maximizing daily efficiency through intelligent presets that remember each user's most frequent routines.
-* **Interface Highlights:** Upon opening BitTyme, users are greeted by Tymmie with an encouraging message reassuring them that the app provides support without judgment.
-The screen immediately presents a simple, low pressure input prompt inviting the student to log their task through voice or text.
+Upon launching BitTyme, users are greeted by Tymmie with an encouraging message that offers support without judgment.
+To eliminate launch friction and maximize daily efficiency, the interface immediately presents a low pressure prompt for instant voice or text logging, while intelligent presets automatically remember each student's most frequent routines.

 ---